bluepylons/Open-Switch-Curve-Meter/Gen 2 Design/README.md

 | ADC-PCB-spacer               | 1        |
 | Main-PCB-spacer              | 1        |

-I have generally printed these out of PETG, though other materials such as ABS and PLA are likely fine.
+I have generally printed these out of PETG with a 0.2mm layer height, though other materials such as ABS and PLA are likely fine.

 ## Linear actuator